Other Grant Opportunities

 2019 NASTH Research Fellowship Applications are Now Open

 Applications are now open for the 2019 NASTH Sponsored Research Fellowships, an 8 – 10 week program for medical, PhD, MD/PhD, or PharmD students working on targeted research projects in hemostasis and thrombosis.
 Proposed projects may be lab-based, clinical or epidemiologic in design.
 The program includes a $5,000 fellowship stipend plus a $2,000 travel allowance, collaboration with a research mentor, and a presentation at a 2020 professional meeting.
 Applications are now open.
-The application deadline is February 15.
+The application deadline has been extended to March 1, 2019.
 Up to three fellowships will be awarded.
 More Information

 As part of the NASTH Fellowship Program, students are paired with research mentors.
 Responsibilities include assisting the applicant with the development of a research project plan, and then if the applicant is successful, overseeing the research project and providing career guidance and support.
 Mentors/their labs receive a $1,000 stipend.
 If you are willing to serve as a mentor, please email us ([email protected]) at your earliest convenience, and include your research area (platelets, coagulation & fibrinolysis, vascular biology, thrombotic or hemorrhagic disorders) and whether your focus is clinical, basic, translational, epidemiology or public health.